rnc/jackson-annotation/README.md

 ## Overview

-This code provides a simple annotation that may be placed upon a method which will be run upon completion of the deserialization.
+This code provides a simple annotation that may be placed upon a method (even a private method) which will be run upon completion of the deserialization.

 This has been inspired by several stackoverflow posts: